Chevelleboyer/DataStructuresHandbook/stack.md

 # Stack

-A stack is a linear, and a LIFO (last in first out) data structure.
+A stack is a linear, and a LIFO (last in first out), data structure.

 # In Memory